eclipse-theia/theia-website/src/docs/user_ai.md

 ### Configuration

 1. Open the AI configuration view and switch to the "Tools" tab
-2. You can set the globa default on top
+2. You can set the global default on top
 4. For each tool, use the dropdown to set its mode (Disabled, Confirm, Always Allow).
 5. When a tool requires confirmation in the chat, you can choose to:
    - Allow once